- Rent Control / Increase Limitations. Hawaii state landlords can raise rent only after the lease has ended.

 - Notice Required to Raise Rent.
 Hawaii landlords must provide 45 days’ notice for a month-to-month tenancy and if the tenancy is less than one month a 15 days’ notice from next rent due date.

 - Bounced Check Fees.
 Hawaii state landlords may charge up to $30 for bounced checks.

 When Can a Landlord Increase Rent?

 A landlord must abide by the rental rates and term of the lease.
 Rent may be increased once the lease has ended.
-To increase rent on a month-to-month tenant, a landlord must provide a 45-Day Notice before the increased rent goes into effect Landlord-Tenant-Handbook
+Landlord-Tenant-Handbook

-The state has no legislation restricting the amount that rent may be increased.
+Hawaii has no restrictions on the amount that rent can be increased.

 How Much Notice is Needed for Raising Rent?

 A landlord must provide “adequate” notice.
 For a month-to-month tenancy a 45-Day Notice before increasing rent, for tenancies less than a month a 15-Day Notice.
 (HRS §521-21(d)(e))